 In the pool industry, there are two kinds of concrete.
 Wet mix and dry mix.
 Wet mix is often called “Shotcrete.”
-Dry mix is commonly referred to as “Gunite.”
-The difference here is simple, but very important.
+The dry mix is commonly referred to as “Gunite.”
+The difference here is simple but very important.

 Gunite, on the other hand, is a whole different animal.
 It’s manually mixed on the spot.
 The ratio of sand and cement is adjusted by whoever happens to be working the truck that day.
 And the water is controlled by another guy who usually can’t even see the truck.